cilliagustin/first-project-portfolio/README.md

 ## Introduction
 This website consists in my portolio which can be viewed in 5 different versions, each one representing one decade for front end development (from the eighties to the 2020)
+The way the site works is there are 6 css files: A general one with most of the styling that repeats in all versions and one for each decade.
+When pressing one of the decade buttons the second css link toggles between files, hides all elements and shows the ones corresponding to that decade.

 ### Purpose
 #### For the creator: